 A student in a graduate degree program requiring a thesis or dissertation who has completed all coursework on his/her degree plan other than 691 (Research) is required to maintain continuous registration until all degree requirements are complete.
 The continuous registration requirement may be satisfied by registering in residence.
 For more information on these types of registration, please visit the TAMU Graduate Catalog https://catalog.tamu.edu/graduate/.
-Students on various assistantships and other funding sources are required to maintain a certain number of credit hours per semester.
 Students holding assistantships or fellowships must be enrolled as a full-time student (at least 9 hours/fall and spring semester, and 6 hours/summer).
 Students should direct questions about registration to the Staff Graduate Advisor.